batfish/pybatfish/docs/source/formats.md

 The supported vendor type strings are `arista`, `bigip` (F5), `cisco-nx` (NX-OS), `cisco-xr` (IOS-XR), `force10` (Dell), `foundry`, `juniper` (all JunOS), `mrv`, and `paloalto`.

+### A10

+For each A10 device in the network, create a file in the `configs` folder.
+For v4 and higher versions, the content of the file should be the equivalent of the output of `show running-config partition-config all` command on the device.
+For v2, use `show running-config all-partitions` command.

 ### Arista